Recently, I heard it said in a sermon that the early church was led by “unschooled, ordinary men”.

 Luke 8:3 states that Joanna was the wife of Herod’s steward, so she would have lived a comfortable lifestyle on the palace grounds.

 Luke 23:50 describes Joseph of Arimathea as a member of the Sanhedrin.
 The fact that he was able to provide a tomb for Jesus indicates he had some wealth.

 Although some of Jesus’ disciples may have been poor and uneducated, examining scripture shows us that the disciples came from diverse backgrounds.

 4. Female disciples helped to start the early Church.

 Acts 1:12-14 tells us that the group “joined together constantly in prayer” included the apostles “along with the women and Mary the mother of Jesus, and with his brothers.”

 Acts 2:1-4, 17-18 indicates that these women were also present at Pentecost, filled with the Holy Spirit, and spoke in tongues.
 As Peter reminds the crowd, “on my servants, both men and women, I will pour out my Spirit and they will prophesy”.

-5. Women disciples filled leadership roles in the early Church.
+5. Female disciples filled leadership roles in the early church.